rsdoiel/antenna/archives/2025/motorcycles_2025.29.md

 ---

-## Stay At This Hotel, Get a Free Vespa Scooter
+## Stay At This Hotel, Get a Free Vespa Scooter With It's Villa Experience

 date: 2025-07-23, from: Ride Apart, Electric Motorcycle News